weltliteratur/blog/_posts/2016-05-30-DBpedia-and-World-Literature.markdown

 (ar, de, en, es, fr, it, ja, nl, pl, pt, ru, zh).
 Or, only these 12 languages feature a
 [page template for books](https://en.wikipedia.org/wiki/Help:Template).
-Or ... well -- let's stop speculating and have look: DBpedia features a page with
+Or ... well -- let's stop speculating and have a look: DBpedia features a page with
 [statistics about the extracted data](http://wiki.dbpedia.org/services-resources/datasets/cross-language-overlap-statistics) and there we can see at "Cross-Language Instance Overlap" that there